 Welcome!
 This is the tenth post in my vaccine series.
-You may have missed Getting Serious, 10 Bad Reasons Not to Vaccinate, Why “Science” Should Be Carefully Evaluated, What is Herd Immunity All About, How the Immune System Works, Ingredients in Vaccines Part 1, Ingredients in Vaccines, Part 2, Risk-Benefit Analysis: MMR, or Risk-Benefit Analysis: DTaP.
+Today we are talking about Chicken Pox, Hib, Flu and their cooresponding vaccines.
+If you have missed any part of this series, you can catch up with these posts:Y 10 Bad Reasons Not to Vaccinate, Why “Science” Should Be Carefully Evaluated, What is Herd Immunity All About, How the Immune System Works, Ingredients in Vaccines Part 1, Ingredients in Vaccines, Part 2, Risk-Benefit Analysis: MMR, or Risk-Benefit Analysis: DTaP

 Hib is a relatively new addition to the vaccine schedule, and one that parents are warned to take seriously.
 Why?
 What is it like and how serious is it?